Is An Online Business Or Job A Good Alternative For The Unemployed?

 There are a lot of great resources online that will help you learn what you need to know to run an online business.
 There are paid resources too, but if you don’t have the money, don’t spend it.

 Don’t spend an excessive amount of time reading and learning before taking action either.
-I’ve been working online for more than eight years now and I’m still learning.
+I’ve been working online for more than nearly two decades now and I’m still learning.
 Just learn enough to get a good start, and continue to learn as you go.
 Too much information will make it harder to get started.

 Don’t Spend Money You Don’t Have